 Winner

-Kingfisher rates % higher than The Home Depot on Leadership Culture Ratings vs The Home Depot Ratings based on looking at 11479 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What does the leadership team need to get better at?" and "How would you rate your CEO?".
+Kingfisher rates % lower than The Home Depot on Leadership Culture Ratings vs The Home Depot Ratings based on looking at 11568 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What do you like best about the leadership team?" and "How would you rate your CEO?".

 Compensation Culture Ratings vs The Home Depot

-Kingfisher rates % higher than The Home Depot on Compensation Culture Ratings vs The Home Depot Ratings based on looking at 8264 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Does your company give annual bonuses?" and "Why do you feel undervalued and what would make you feel better about your compensation?".
+Kingfisher rates % higher than The Home Depot on Compensation Culture Ratings vs The Home Depot Ratings based on looking at 8312 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you believe you're paid fairly?" and "What is the best part about your compensation package?".

-Kingfisher rates % lower than The Home Depot on Team Culture Ratings vs The Home Depot Ratings based on looking at 7428 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Does Your Boss Hurt Your Company Culture?" and "What are some of the best things about your team?".
+Kingfisher rates % lower than The Home Depot on Team Culture Ratings vs The Home Depot Ratings based on looking at 7465 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Does Your Boss Hurt Your Company Culture?" and "How would you rate the quality of your coworkers?".

-Kingfisher rates % lower than The Home Depot on Environment Culture Ratings vs The Home Depot Ratings based on looking at 7333 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What % of the time are you bored at work?" and "What is most positive about the culture and environment at your company?".
+Kingfisher rates % lower than The Home Depot on Environment Culture Ratings vs The Home Depot Ratings based on looking at 7367 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Does someone you work with closely, make you want to quit your job?" and "What needs to change to make the company culture better?".

 Sentiment Culture Ratings vs The Home Depot

-Kingfisher rates % higher than The Home Depot on Sentiment Culture Ratings vs The Home Depot Ratings based on looking at 8924 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What would you most like to see improved at your company?" and "What's going wrong and how can it be improved?".
+Kingfisher rates % higher than The Home Depot on Sentiment Culture Ratings vs The Home Depot Ratings based on looking at 8984 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Are you typically excited about going to work each day?" and "What would you most like to see improved at your company?".